US-Taliban breakthrough appears closer as Ghani reports progress - Journal du Cameroun

-The US and the Taliban appeared closer Wednesday to a breakthrough in talks over an American troop withdrawal from Afghanistan, after Afghan President Ashraf Ghani said there had been “notable progress” in negotiations.
+The US and the Taliban appeared closer Wednesday to sealing a deal for an American troop withdrawal from Afghanistan, after Afghan President Ashraf Ghani reported “notable progress” in negotiations and a senior Taliban official said violence could be slashed in the coming days.

-Washington and the insurgents have been locked in gruelling discussions that have stretched over more than a year for a deal that would see the US pull thousands of troops out of Afghanistan.
+Washington and the insurgents have been locked in gruelling talks that have stretched over more than a year for an agreement that would see the US pull thousands of troops from Afghanistan in a bid to end America’s longest war.

 In return, the Taliban would provide various security guarantees and launch eventual talks with the Kabul government.

-“Today, I was pleased to receive a call from @SecPompeo, informing me of the notable progress made in the ongoing peace talks with the Taliban,” Ghani said on his official Twitter account.
+“Today, I was pleased to receive a call from @SecPompeo, informing me of the notable progress made in the ongoing peace talks with the Taliban,” Ghani said on his official Twitter account late Tuesday.

 “The Secretary informed me about the Taliban’s proposal with regards to bringing a significant and enduring reduction in violence.”

-A Taliban source in Pakistan told AFP that insurgent and US negotiators would meet again Wednesday in Doha.
+A Taliban source in Pakistan told AFP that negotiators would meet again Wednesday in Doha, while in Afghanistan another senior Taliban official suggested the group was poised to reduce attacks.

+“If the deal is signed, the Taliban will start a reduction of violence on Friday,” the official in Afghanistan said, adding that the insurgents were working to bring any Taliban splinter groups into line.

 Citing Afghan and US officials, the New York Times reported that US President Donald Trump had given conditional approval to a deal with the Taliban.